pulumi/docs/content/docs/tutorials/azure/azure-ts-static-website.md

 ---
+title: "Static Website Using Azure Blob Storage and CDN | TypeScript"
+h1: "Static Website Using Azure Blob Storage and CDN"
-title: "Static Website Using Azure Blob Storage and CDN"
+linktitle: "Static Website Using Azure Blob Storage and CDN"
 no_edit_this_page: true
 ---